mmwebster/tessel-projects/labspace/README.txt

 Misc Notes:
 - Currently only works with tessel firmware version 0.1.19 and ambient module version 0.1.9
 - Switch between tessel firmware versions using: tessel update -b [version]
+- Project developed on Tessel 1 and MacOSX 10.10.3